ethereum/consensus-specs/tests/README.md

     pre_slot = state.slot
 ```

-A slot is a unit of time (every 12 seconds in mainnet), for which a beacon node (selected randomly but in a
+A slot is a unit of time (every 12 seconds in mainnet), for which a validator (selected randomly but in a
 deterministic manner) is a proposer.
 The proposer can propose a block during that slot.

 ```python